 Lying on occasion is normal, and it’s rare to find someone who’s never done it.
-But for some people, lying isn’t just an occasional indulgence.
-Rather, it’s a persistent pattern that they may have trouble breaking.
+But for some people, lying isn’t just an occasional choice.
+It turns into a pattern of lying compulsively that feels hard to control.

 If you’re dealing with compulsive lying, then there are ways to address the behavior and treat underlying mental health conditions that may be causing it.
 With the right support, you can live a life that’s more aligned with your values.